mdn/content/files/en-us/web/api/customevent/customevent/index.md

 ### Parameters

 - `type`
   - : A string providing the name of the event.
-Event names are case sensitive.
+Event names are case-sensitive.
 - `options` {{optional_inline}}
   - : An object that, _in addition of the properties defined in {{domxref("Event/Event", "Event()")}}_, can have the following properties:
     - `detail` {{optional_inline}}